Corporate Management Team

-Phil's first posting was at Edlington Fire Station in 1988 and held a number of roles and responsibilities throughout the organisation before being appointed Area Manager overseeing Emergency Response.
-In September 2017 he was promoted to Deputy Chief Fire Officer and is responsible for all service delivery across the four Local Authority areas covered by Humberside Fire and Rescue Service.
+In September 2017, he was promoted to Deputy Chief Fire Officer and Executive Director of Service Delivery, and is responsible for all service delivery across the four Local Authority areas covered by Humberside Fire and Rescue Service.
 This includes the Operational Response to fires and other emergencies, emergency call handling and mobilising, Community Safety activities to keep people safe in their homes and Business Safety activities in relation to the Regulatory Reform (Fire Safety) Order.
 He also works with partner agencies across the area for example through North Lincs Health and Wellbeing Board, the Greenport Guiding Coalition in Hull, NE Lincs Strategic Leadership Board and the Health Chief Executives Group in East Riding.

 Executive Director of Service Support and S151 Officer - Kevin Wilson

 Kevin Wilson is the Statutory Finance Officer responsible for the administration of the financial affairs of the Authority as required under the Local Government Act 1985.
 As Executive Director of Service Support he has direct responsibility for the Service’s Finance function along with overall responsibility for the areas managed by the Director of Service Support.

 Prior to joining the Service in March 2007, Kevin had worked for Hull City Council, Newport City Council and Gwent County Council where he had undertaken a range of senior finance roles.